tessgi/tpub/tpub/templates/template-overview.md

-Title: Publications
+KeplerTitle: Publications
 Save_as: publications.html

 [TOC]

 We request that scientific publications using data obtained from the TESS project include one of the following acknowledgments:

-*This paper includes data collected by the Kepler mission.
-Funding for the Kepler mission is provided by the NASA Science Mission directorate.*

-*This paper includes data collected by the K2 mission.
-Funding for the K2 mission is provided by the NASA Science Mission directorate.*
+*This paper includes data collected by the TESS mission.
+Funding for the TESS mission is provided by the NASA Explorer Program.*

 ## Publication database

-The Guest Investigator office curates a list of scientific publications pertaining to TESS.
+The TESS Science Support Center curates a list of scientific publications pertaining to TESS.
 The database contains {{ metrics["publication_count"] }} publications,
 of which {{ metrics["refereed_count"] }} are peer-reviewed.